Team learning confers benefits to individuals, groups, and organizations.

-Team learning has been found to be a significant predictor of team performance and affects perceptions of collaboration.
+Team learning has been found to be a significant predictor of team performance (Wiese & Burke, 2019).

 Members of team perceive team learning as important for performance (Savelsbergh et al., 2010).